Planning an Accessible Campus Event at SF State

 The Disability Programs & Resource Center (DPRC) recommends these best practices for planning accessible university-sponsored events for students, staff, faculty, and guests with disabilities.
 SF State endorses providing accessibility for all events, including, but not limited to: professional meetings, seminars, workshops, conferences, social and recreational programs, convocations, and graduation ceremonies.

-Please contact the DPRC at (415) 338-2472 or email@example.com if you have questions about these recommendations.
+Please contact the DPRC at (415) 338-2472 or firstname.lastname@example.org if you have questions about these recommendations.
 The DPRC is here to assist you in arranging reasonable accommodations as needed.
-Appendices are provided for your reference.
-Thank you for your efforts in planning an accessible event for individuals with disabilities at SF State.
+Thank you for your efforts in planning an accessible event for individuals with disabilities, and all constituents, at SF State.

 - Include the following DPRC-endorsed Event Access Statement on all websites and in meeting notices and event announcements: